Organic skincare. We hear those words so often these days. But do you know what the term actually means?

 Many small organic skincare companies also support local economies and producers by utilising native Australian ingredients (such as Kakadu Plum) that large international brands often choose to overlook.

-Everyone is different, and it is always beneficial to read the labels of all products to decide what your preference is when it comes to skincare - mainstream (commercial) brands, natural, organic or the gold standard - certified organic.
+Everyone is different, and it is always beneficial to read the labels of cleansers, moisturisers and the like to decide what your preference is when it comes to skincare - mainstream (commercial) brands, natural, organic or the gold standard - certified organic.